 Applications from schools involved in more than one partnership will be considered on merit.

-Applications for Round two of the VCE Collaboration Fund will open in Term 3, 2019.
-Additional rounds are scheduled in 2020 and 2021 (dates to be confirmed).
+Additional rounds are scheduled for 2020 and 2021 (dates to be confirmed).

 How to apply

 To apply, read the guidelines and complete all sections of the expression of interest form, which can be found in the

 2019 VCE Collaboration Fund (Round Two) Guidelines and EOI (docx - 117.39kb).

 Applications must be made using Microsoft Word and adhere to the word limit for each criterion.
 Each school in the partnership is expected to contribute to the joint application.

 Completed applications must be submitted to the Department by email to

 Applications received after the close of business on the due date will not be considered for this round.